tldr-pages/tldr/pages/common/gitui.md

 # gitui

-> Terminal UI for Git.
+> A lightweight keyboard-only TUI for Git.
 > More information: <https://github.com/extrawurst/gitui>.

 - Specify the color theme (defaults to `theme.ron`):